 Header parameters

-Your requests to the IXM Platform API must contain header parameters.
-Specifying these parameters allows you to transmit additional information for security, such as the API key and the session ID used for authorization.
+Your requests to the API must contain header parameters.
+Specifying these parameters allows you to transmit additional information for security, such as the API key or session ID for authorization.

 Path parameters